-Diluted (loss)/earnings per share
+Diluted earnings/(loss) per share

-Diluted (loss)/earnings per share amounts are calculated by dividing net (loss)/profit attributable to ordinary equity holders of the Company (for the purpose of diluted (loss)/earnings per share) by the weighted average number of ordinary shares outstanding during the financial period/year plus the weighted average number of ordinary shares that would be issued on the conversion of all the dilutive potential ordinary shares into ordinary shares, if any.
+Diluted earnings/(loss) per share amounts are calculated by dividing net profit/(loss) attributable to ordinary equity holders of the Company (for the purpose of diluted earnings/(loss) per share) by the weighted average number of ordinary shares outstanding during the financial period/year plus the weighted average number of ordinary shares that would be issued on the conversion of all the dilutive potential ordinary shares into ordinary shares, if any.
 Dilutive potential ordinary shares are deemed to have been converted into ordinary shares at the beginning of the year or if later, the date of the issue of the potential ordinary shares.

-In the current and previous financial year, diluted (loss)/earnings per share are the same as basic (loss)/earnings per share as the Group does not have any dilutive potential ordinary shares and issuance of ordinary shares for less than the average market price of the ordinary shares.
+In the current and previous financial year, diluted earnings/(loss) per share are the same as basic earnings/(loss) per share as the Group does not have any dilutive potential ordinary shares and issuance of ordinary shares for less than the average market price of the ordinary shares.